pyiron/development_ideas/visualprogramming.md

 - ...

 ### 3. Exexution and synchronization
-- Hash-based caching or overhaul existing setup so that workflow is not reinitiated (which clears existing cache) (31.05.2025)
+- Hash-based caching or overhaul existing setup so that workflow is not reinitiated (which clears existing cache) (31.05.2025).
+One solution for overhauling is to abstract the model-view-controler such that the user input updates the model and gives instructions to the view such that it updates only the relevant pieces.
+Another is to use the save/load feature of `pyiron_workflow`, but this could be expensive if done for every run.
+A hybrid of these two approaches for overhauling could also be explored.
 - Dynamically update node library (and to a certain extent reactflow) widget based on changes to function files (30.06.2025)
 - Status of node execution (using hooks on node signals) (28.02.2025)
 - ...